Records for safeties in football: Super Bowl XLVII

-In the fourth quarter of Super Bowl XLVII between the Baltimore Ravens and the San Francisco 49ers, with the Ravens ahead 34–29 and having the ball with 12 seconds remaining, punter Sam Koch ran the clock for eight seconds in the end zone before running out of bounds for a 49ers safety.
+In the fourth quarter of Super Bowl XLVII between the Baltimore Ravens and the San Francisco 49ers, with the Ravens ahead 34–29 and having the ball with twelve seconds remaining, punter Sam Koch ran the clock for eight seconds in the end zone before running out of bounds for a 49ers safety.

 Had Koch turned the ball over in the end zone, the six points would have put San Francisco ahead 35-34; therefore, he ran out of bounds before being under any real pressure.
-The Baltimore Ravens would go on to win the game 34-31, with the 49ers being unable to return the ball in the remaining 4 seconds.
+Baltimore would go on to win the game 34–31, with the 49ers unable to return the ball in the remaining four seconds.

 Super Bowl XLVIII

-On the first play from scrimmage of Super Bowl XLVIII between the Seattle Seahawks and the Denver Broncos, Broncos quarterback Peyton Manning was shifting forward from shotgun formation when the ball was snapped past him and was then recovered in the Broncos' end zone by Denver halfback Knowshon Moreno, who was tackled.
+On the first play from scrimmage of Super Bowl XLVIII between the Seattle Seahawks and the Denver Broncos, Broncos quarterback Peyton Manning was shifting forward from shotgun formation when the ball was snapped past him.
+It was then recovered in the Broncos' end zone by Denver halfback Knowshon Moreno, who was tackled by Cliff Avril.

 While this prevented a Seattle touchdown, it resulted in a 2-0 lead for the Seahawks.
-This was the fastest score ever in a Super Bowl, as just 12 seconds ticked off the clock before the safety.
+This became the fastest score in a Super Bowl, as just twelve seconds ticked off the clock before the safety occurred.
 While a penalty was called against Manning for illegal motion, it was declined.
 The Seahawks won the game 43-8.